 1a-1b.
 The Operator ´s Security Function updates the NRF with the security evaluation of the registered NFs (consumer or producers).
 The updates can be communicated via signaling (SBI interface) using services exposed by NRF, or via OAM interface.

 NOTE 1: Nnrf_NFManagement_NFUpdate is provided as an example.
 The concrete API/Service to be used is to be defined in normative phase.

-Editor’s Note: the details of the security evaluation are ffs.